martinfou/ealifecycle/DEPLOYMENT.md

 - 🛡️ Rollback automatically on failures
 - 📧 Notify you of deployment results

-Your Trading Strategy Tracker is now production-ready with professional CI/CD! 🎯
+Your EALifeCycle is now production-ready with professional CI/CD! 🎯